getumbrel/umbrel/README.md

 ## 🛠 Installation

-[Umbrel OS for Raspberry Pi](https://github.com/getumbrel/umbrel-os) is the easiest and the most recommended way to run Umbrel.
+[Umbrel OS for Raspberry Pi](https://github.com/getumbrel/umbrel-os) is the easiest and the recommended way to run Umbrel.
 If you don't have a Raspberry Pi, you can manually install Umbrel on any hardware running a Linux-based operating system such as Ubuntu, Debian, etc by following the instructions below.

 ### Installation Requirements